 • The force pressing the surfaces together i.e., the weight of the vehicle

 • Lubricants (or adhesives) at the boundary e.g., oil spill, ice, or sand

 • The direction of traction (the available traction of a tire often differs between cornering, accelerating, and braking)

 Other 'external' factors can also affect traction – or the probability of losing it.
 For example, an incorrect or bad vehicle suspension may add to losing traction in certain situations.

 Out of these factors, most are given in a specific driving situation and cannot be influenced by the driver.
 But, some can actually be influenced like introducing an adhesive e.g., sand in the tire footprint.
 In some vehicle types, even the 'weight' could be influenced.
 Not the vehicle weight as such, but by lifting one rear axle, the remaining drive axle will get heavier pressure, and traction will increase accordingly (however, in some countries, this method for increasing traction isn’t permitted).

 There is no perfect method to increase traction in all situations, nor is it reasonable to always carry traction aids optimized for all these situations.
 The right way to increase traction (and select the proper traction aid accordingly) will be a compromise for the driver to safely cope with slippery road conditions.

-Browse the free online resource, Traction aid for heavy vehicles, to learn more.
+Browse our free online resource, Traction aids for heavy vehicles, to learn more.